The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Enriching

 \subsubsection{Braiding between the two monoidal structures}

-In this section, we show how the braiding on $\cat{C}$ can be used to relate the two different monoidal structures $\otimes$ (Definition \ref{inducedatensor}) and $\otimes^\beta$ (Definition \ref{othertensor}) on $\underleftarrow{\cat{C}}$.
-We will do this in two ways, the first is by introducing a functor that encodes the braiding monodromy between objects of $\cat{A}$ and objects of $\cat{C}$, the second is to show that the braiding gives a natural isomorphism between $\otimes^{\beta}$ and $\otimes \circ S$, where $S$ is the swap functor for $\cattens{\cat{A}}$.
-Later, we will use these results to fix the problem with the braiding discussed in the previous section.
+In this section, we show how the braiding on $\cat{C}$ can be used instead to relate the two different monoidal structures $\otimes$ (Definition \ref{inducedatensor}) and $\bar{\otimes}$ (Definition \ref{othertensor}) on $\underleftarrow{\cat{C}}$.
+We will do this in two ways, the first is along a functor that encodes the braiding monodromy between objects of $\cat{A}$ and objects of $\cat{C}$, the second is showing that the braiding gives a natural isomorphism between $\otimes^{\beta}$ and $\otimes \circ S$, where $S$ is the swap functor for $\cattens{\cat{A}}$.
+Later, we will use these results to show we can enrich $\cat{C}$ to a braided object in some sense.